iyiolaosuagwu/react-native-lq-toast/README.md

     description: "This message will disappear in 5 seconds.",
     variant: "warning",
     duration: 4000,
-    offsetTop: 60,
-    offsetBottom: 100,
 });
 ```

 ## What’s Improved?

 ```
-✅ Toast moves above the keyboard when direction="bottom" ✅ Uses Keyboard.addListener() to track the keyboard height dynamically ✅ Keeps original offsetTop and offsetBottom behavior intact
+✅ Toast moves above the keyboard when position="bottom" ✅ Uses Keyboard.addListener() to track the keyboard height dynamically ✅ Keeps original offsetTop and offsetBottom behavior intact ✅ Supports animationType prop: "slide" and "fade"
 ```

 ## 🎨 Toast Variants